rcasady616/Webdriver-Via-CSharp/source/exercise-0.rst

-.. example-0:
+.. exercise-0:

 =========================================
-Example 0 - Setup the Enviroment for developing with WebDriver
+Exercise 0 - Setup the Enviroment for developing with WebDriver
 =========================================

 **Topics covered**